-- 1. when moving from one building to another, periodically check to see if your bicycles are in the places where they were parked; bicycles are kept in the bike rack at all times; students must maintain locks on their bicycles at all times; - 2. when coming to the campus or leaving school, walk with friends; communicate your whereabouts in those instances considered appropriate; - 3. when walking on the streets, especially in areas with little traffic or pedestrian movement, students should move along briskly so as to avoid giving the impression of their unfamiliarity with areas of Orange Walk Town. - 4. any incident of mugging, robbery, or violence should be reported at the Principal or Vice Principal's Office immediately so that the law enforcement authorities can be appropriately notified.
-In the event that a detention is made by way of a citizen's arrest, a member of faculty or the administration, with appropriate student assistance, must be present. - 5. immediately report any observation of strangers on campus to the nearest source of help-security officer, faculty, other students, the Principal's office. - 6.
-Students must not invite unauthorised guests on campus. - 7. students must have their I.D. at all times when on campus. - 8. parents/guardians or guests when visiting the school must obtain proper permission from the administration before going to classrooms or other facilities.
-All visitors must sign the official school Visitors Log Book. - 9. after 4:30p.m., students may remain on campus only if they are adequately supervised by a teacher. - 10. projects and activities held on campus over the weekend must be adequately supervised by a teacher or an adult(i.e. parent/guardian). - 11. parent/guardian should indicate at what time they expect their children to be at home after school hours or on weekends.

-- 12. school functions may be held at night as long as there is at least one teacher and/or adult for every 10 students.
+- 1. when moving from one building to another, periodically check to see if your bicycles are in the places where they were parked; bicycles are kept in the bike rack at all times; students must maintain locks on their bicycles at all times; - 2. when coming to the campus or leaving school, walk with friends; - 3. when walking on the streets, especially in areas with little traffic or pedestrian movement, students should move along briskly so as to avoid giving the impression of their unfamiliarity with areas of Orange Walk Town. - 4. any incident of mugging, robbery, or violence should be reported to the Principal or Vice Principal's Office immediately so that the law enforcement authorities can be appropriately notified. - 5. immediately report any observation of strangers on campus to the nearest source of help-security officer, faculty, other students, the Principal's office. - 6.
+Students must not invite unauthorized guests on campus. - 7. students must have their I.D. at all times when on campus. - 8. parents/guardians or guests when visiting the school must obtain proper permission from the administration before going to classrooms or other facilities.
+All visitors must sign the official school Visitors Log Book. - 9. after 4:30p.m., students may remain on campus only if they are adequately supervised by a teacher. - 10. projects and activities held on campus over the weekend must be adequately supervised by a teacher or an adult(i.e. parent/guardian). - 11. parent/guardian should indicate at what time they expect their children to be at home after school hours or on weekends. - 12. school functions may be held at night as long as there is at least one teacher and/or adult for every 10 students.
 All such functions must end by midnight.
 Security (private or police) must be provided for such functions. - 13. a proper description of any nightly function must be submitted to the principal for approval.